 If you have type 2 diabetes, adding nuts to your meals and snacks may help you reduce both your systolic and diastolic blood pressure[*].

-Now that you’re aware of the incredible health benefits hiding in cashews, you may be eager to toss a handful in with your keto trail mix and snack rotation.
+Now that you’re aware of the incredible health benefits hiding in cashews, you may be eager to toss a handful in with your keto trail mix or add them to your snack list.

-But while these nuts can be a great tool on your journey to ketosis, they can also derail all your hard work if you’re not moderate.
+But while these nuts can be a great tool on your healthy eating journey, they can also derail all your hard work if you’re not moderate.

-Since that pesky carb count in cashews is higher than other keto nuts, it’s essential you keep your portions in check here.
-Here’s how:
+Since the carbs in cashews is higher than other keto nuts, it’s essential that you keep your portions in check.
+Here are a few tips:

-- Try crushing up your cashews for the illusion of getting more and sprinkle them on salads, stir frys and on homemade keto yogurt.
+- Try crushing up your cashews for the illusion of getting more and sprinkle them on salads, stir-fries, and on homemade keto yogurt.

-- Remember to reach for unflavored, raw cashew nuts so you avoid any unnecessary preservatives, chemical flavors, added sugar and unwanted hidden carbs.
+- Remember to reach for unflavored, raw cashew nuts so you avoid any unnecessary preservatives, chemical flavors, added sugars, and unwanted hidden carbohydrates.